5 min read · Cost

 Key takeaways

-- Tract two-stories make project size predictable
+- Production two-story footprints make Roseville project size predictable

 FAQ